 When I was Qantas airline hostess (in the pre ‘flight attendant’ days) I was required to attend and pass, very strict Emergency Procedures (EP) training.
-This involved a week long, comprehensive experiential training session, teaching us how to evacuate a 747 aircraft by applying “the 90 second rule”.
+This involved a week-long, comprehensive experiential training session, teaching us how to evacuate a 747 aircraft by applying “the 90-second rule”.
 Our role was to act ‘as if’ we were the actual aircrew team on a fully loaded long transpacific flight.
-We were required to innovate and learn by doing, in a safe environment, how to empty the cabin of passengers, in a smooth and orderly way, in a simulated crash landing in either deep turbulent waters, where we launched life rafts and in dangerous land emergencies, rubber slides.
-We had permission to be playful and make a lot of mistakes, and, as in any simulated environment, no real life casualties were incurred, and learning this way, ensured that we would not make the same mistakes in real life situations – the same principles apply to collaborative innovation.
+We were required to learn by doing, in a safe environment, how to empty the cabin of passengers, in a smooth and orderly way.
+In a simulated crash landing in either deep turbulent waters, where we launched life rafts and in dangerous land emergencies, rubber slides.
+We had permission to be playful and make lots of mistakes, and, as in any simulated environment, no real-life casualties were incurred, and learning this way, ensured that we would not make the same mistakes in real-life situations.
+At ImagineNation, we have discovered that the same principles, plus giving people permission to be playful, apply to develop creative and collaborative innovation.

 Being willing to learn through play